Multiparametric Flow Cytometry

 The Multiparametric Flow Cytometry Core Laboratory has a customized BD LSRFortessaTM X-20 with 4 lasers: Blue-488-50 mw, Red-640-100 mw, Violet-405-50 mw and the Yellow Green-561-50 mw; and includes a High-Throughput System (HTS) and a working station.

 The instrument is available for booking.
-A basic training provided by the In-site Core Manager is required prior the first booking of instrument.
+A basic training provided by the In-site Core Manager is required prior the first booking of the instrument.
 Investigators are highly encouraged to apply for a Microgrant to cover the costs associated with the use of the core facility.

 Dr. Bosque and Dr. Natalia Soriano-Sarabia are available to consult with DC CFAR investigators on the design and development of relevant grant applications.
 Assistance for the preparation, running and analysis of samples can be provided on an individual basis after consulting with the core director.